MESTRE ROXINHO

 I would like to introduce to you the man who created the bantu project, Mestre Roxinho.

-He has dedicated his life to sharing the healing art of Capoeira Angola and using it as a social cohesion tool to empower marginalized youth from indigenous and refugee backgrounds through Project Bantu.
-The program is now run in Australia and the Asia-Pacific area, and also in North Carolina, U.S.A..
+Mestre Roxinho has dedicated his life to sharing the rich cultural heritage and healing art of Capoeira Angola.
+His commitment extends beyond the physical practice of the art and encompasses using it as a social cohesion tool to empower marginalized youth from indigenous and refugee backgrounds through Project Bantu.
+This transformative program, initiated by Mestre Roxinho, aims to provide these young individuals with a sense of community, belonging, and purpose, thereby engendering positive social change.

 I can type more about his work, but a picture (or a video) is worth a thousand words, so I’m posting this documentary about Mestre Roxinho and his life, along with the video description, so you can see and FEEL more about his work.